 We undertake a wide range of innovative world-class research that can make a demonstrable economic and social impact; carrying out research on emerging and endemic disease, with a focus on ensuring modelling is translated into practical policy guidance for planning and responding to infectious disease threats.

-As such, over the last decade we have heavily invested in building close collaborative partnerships with public and global health agencies (notably the World Health Organization, where we are a Collaborating Center), governments and non-governmental bodies across the world.
+As such, over the last decade we have invested heavily in building close collaborative partnerships with public and global health agencies (notably the World Health Organization (WHO), where we are a Collaborating Centre for Infectious Disease Modelling), governments and non-governmental bodies across the world.

-With approximately 100 researchers, we are one of the largest centres of infectious disease modelling expertise.
+With approximately 175 researchers, we are one of the largest centres of infectious disease modelling expertise.
 This gives us a unique capacity to respond to emerging threats such as Ebola and Zika with real-time analysis and predictive modelling – and to provide timely evidence-based input to urgent policy questions for major endemic diseases such as HIV, malaria and tuberculosis.
 Much of our work is highly interdisciplinary, spanning statistics, mathematical modelling, epidemiology, genetics, intervention science and health economics.

 Discover our research

 07 June 2017Imperial celebrates 'bumper crop' of new Fellows